-Manufacturing output has bounced back strongly since the autumn of 2016; mainly driven by exports.
-Being Germany’s manufacturing outsourcing backyard, Poland’s industrial production is heavily dependent on Germany's export-led economy.
-Germany now accounts for 27.2% of Polish exports (Q2 ‘17); German importers are taking up the slack from foregone sales to Russia.
-As well as Germany, the UK and Czechia have also seen significant rises in imports from Poland.
+Manufacturing output bounced back from a low in the autumn of 2016; mainly driven by exports.
+But being Germany’s manufacturing outsourcing backyard, Poland’s industrial production is heavily dependent on Germany's export-led economy.
+Germany now accounts for 27.4% of all Polish exports; there are concerns that protectionist tendencies will slow down the growth of German exports – and the Polish components that feed into it.

-The two-and-half-year deflationary run that Poland has experienced since July 2014 came to an end, with consumer price inflation breaking into positive territory in December 2016, followed by a significant jump to 2.2% in February 2017, then staying around that level.
-Russian food embargoes had the effect of dampening food prices in Poland as exporters seek domestic markets for their produce originally earmarked for Russia.
-Rebounding food and oil prices from a low base have put an end to deflation, as are wage rises caused by tightening labour supply.
-Wages, however, had been rising faster, with 6.6% growth in the private sector pay in the year to August 2017.
-The 8.1% increase in the statutory minimum wage on 1 January 2017 (from 1,850 zł to 2,000 zł) has also worked its way into the inflation figures.
-The next annual increase (from 2,000 zł to 2,100 zł) that comes into force on 1 January 2018, is more modest, at 5%.
+The two-and-half-year deflationary run that Poland has experienced since July 2014 came to an end, with consumer price inflation breaking into positive territory in December 2016, followed by a significant jump to 2.2% in February 2017, then holding around that level (1.9% in September '18).
+Wages, however, had been rising faster, with 6.7% growth in the private sector pay in the year to September.
+The 5.0% increase in the statutory minimum wage on 1 January 2018 (from 2,000 zł to 2,100 zł) has worked its way into the wage inflation figures.

 [Note: The way Poland’s statistical office counts pay rises, industrial production and other indicators means that data is not collected from micro-businesses employing nine or fewer employees.
 This means that a true picture of average wages, productivity etc, cannot be gained as over 90% of businesses by number are not included.]